angiedickson24/osticket-prereqs/README.md

 </p>
 <br/>
 <p>
-Now back to osTicket on the browser, click Continue and fill in the details that you want to use as login and password for the helpdesk system.
-The only caveat is the MySQL database name is osTicket and the username and password must be root and root.
-Before clicking continue on this, go back to the original extracted folder and install HeidiSQL.
-Accept all defaults and when it comes to creating a new session, select new and then login into the sql database with root and root credentials.
-Then right click on Unnamed -> Create new -> Database.
-The name must be exactly osTicket.
+In the osTicket browser window, click Continue and enter your chosen login and password for the helpdesk system.
+Ensure the MySQL database name is osTicket, with both username and password as root.

+Before proceeding, go to the extracted folder and install HeidiSQL.
+Use the default settings, then create a new session and log in to the SQL database with root/root.
+Right-click on Unnamed, select Create new -> Database, and name it exactly osTicket.
 </p>
 <p>
   <img src="https://i.imgur.com/Lfw0PXJ.png" height="80%" width="80%" alt="heidisql"/>
   <img src="https://i.imgur.com/pWKEjjz.png" height="80%" width="80%" alt="create new database in heidisql"/>
 </p>
-Continue with the installation of osTicket in the browser by clicking Install Now.
-You should now seeing the page telling you that osTicket is finally installed and all the links to login into the osTicket as a general user (http://localhost/osTicket) or as staff (http://localhost/osTicket/scp).
+In the browser, click Install Now to complete the osTicket installation.
+You should then see a confirmation page with links to log into osTicket as a general user (http://localhost/osTicket) or as staff (http://localhost/osTicket/scp).
 <br/>
 <p>
    <img src="https://i.imgur.com/CBKO7Qs.png" height="80%" width="80%" alt="osticket installed"/>